 What is mesotherapy?

-Mesotherapy is currently being touted as a nonsurgical, permanent method for fat removal and body contouring.
+Mesotherapy is a nonsurgical, permanent method for fat removal, body contouring and is also used for hair loss and skin ageing.
 It was first developed in France in 1952 to treat vascular and lymphatic disorders.
 However, it was discovered that depending on the different substances injected, mesotherapy might also be useful in treating chronic pain, hair loss (alopecia), bone and joint disorders and psoriasis.
 More recently, with the discovery that body fat can be reduced with the injection of certain substances, mesotherapy is widely being used to help with weight loss, cellulite reduction, body sculpting, wrinkle removal and facial rejuvenation.

-Although the technique is widely used throughout Europe and South America, mesotherapy is a relatively new treatment option is the United States and New Zealand.
-It should be noted that the FDA has not approved any medications for use in mesotherapy or body contouring and that the American Society of Plastic Surgeons does not endorse the use of injectable treatment for any condition at this time (February 2005).
+Although the technique is widely used throughout Europe and South America, mesotherapy is a relatively new treatment option in the United States and New Zealand.
+It should be noted that the FDA has not approved any medications for use in mesotherapy or body contouring and that the American Society of Plastic Surgeons does not endorse the use of mesotherapy.

-For the treatment of cellulite and body fat reduction, two of the more common substances used are lecithin and isoproterenol.
+Two of the more common substances used for the treatment of cellulite and body fat reduction are lecithin and isoproterenol.
 Lecithin is a compound found in human bile and needed for the digestion of dietary fats, whilst isoproterenol is a lipolytic agent that sets off a chemical reaction in the body to breakdown fat cells.

-Mesotherapy usually requires a series of anywhere between 3 to 15 treatment sessions, administered at 2-week intervals.
+The injections are used on the face, scalp, neck, chest, décolletage, hands, stretch marks, and localised areas of fat accumulation.
+Mesotherapy usually requires a series of anywhere between 3–15 treatment sessions, administered at 2-week intervals.

 Exactly how mesotherapy reduces fat remains unclear and further research using controlled clinical trials are needed to verify the mechanism of action, efficacy and safety of this technique.